FrissBee/scroll-back-to-top-button/README.md

 ### Preview

-1. Clone or download the repo.
-2. Open the `index.html` file.
-3. See all the possibilities and results in the subpages.
-4. Resize the browser window to see the responsive design.
-5. **Go to the files for more information and to see the source code.**
+If you first want to see if the scroll back to the top button is what you are looking for, [you can see it here](https://back-to-top.frissbee.de/).

 ### Implementation